Close Menu

 Studies suggest that millets are rich in dietary fiber, protein, minerals and other phytochemicals, which helps in managing blood pressure, one of the primary risk factors of cardiovascular diseases.

-In silico studies showed that certain protein fragments from foxtail millet bran, called glutelin-2 peptides, may act as natural ACE (angiotensin-converting enzyme) inhibitors.
+Computer-based studies showed that certain protein fragments from foxtail millet bran, called glutelin-2 peptides, may act as natural ACE (angiotensin-converting enzyme) inhibitors.
 Inhibiting ACE can help lower blood pressure.

 In a clinical study, consumption of foxtail millet for 12 weeks was found to reduce certain inflammatory markers, which may help lower cholesterol levels.